contest-framework/vim/README.md

-# Tertestrial plugin for Vim
+# Contest plugin for Vim

 ## Installation